 5. How can I minimize or eliminate one thing I may have missed?

 Some meetings at work or in school?
 Redditing or some online forum you hang out on a lot?

 Really question and reconsider your own daily and weekly habits regularly instead of moving along in the same old tracks just because it is what you usually do.

 6. What is one piece of unnoticed or misused piece of free time during my regular day?

 There is often quite a bit of open travel- or waiting-time during a year.

-What will you use such time for as we approach the end of this year and go into 2017?
+What will you use such time for as we go into the fall this year?

 Even if you only have 10-20 minutes of commuting time each day you still have a many, many hours in a year that you may want to, at least partly, use in a new way.